Bill John Baker

-Bill John Baker (born February 9, 1952) is the previous Principal Chief of the Cherokee Nation.
+Bill John Baker (born February 9, 1952) is a Cherokee politician who served as Principal Chief of the Cherokee Nation.
 First elected in October 2011, Baker defeated three-term incumbent Chief Chad "Corntassel" Smith.
 Prior to his election as Chief, Baker served 12 years on the Cherokee Tribal Council.
 In 1999, Baker unsuccessfully ran for Deputy Chief of the Cherokee Nation.

 Background

 Bill John Baker was born in Cherokee County, Oklahoma, where his family has been for four generations.
 Of mixed ethnicity, like many Cherokee citizens, he is 1/32 (3.1%) Cherokee by blood.
 He graduated from Tahlequah High School in 1969 and from Northeastern State University in 1972 with a bachelor's degree in political science and history.

 Career

 After graduating from college, Baker invested in a furniture store and built Baker Furniture into a thriving business in Tahlequah, Oklahoma.
 He also owns several rental properties in Tahlequah.

 While simultaneously growing his business, Baker was active in the community, having served as the president of the PTA, a coach for youth sports and a charter member of the Rotary Club.
 As the elected president of the Tahlequah area Chamber of Commerce, he pulled the organization out of debt during his tenure.